 I’m not going to lie; I have high expectations from Copenhagen, the capital of the world’s happiest country and all.
-I have only been here for a couple of hours and I am yet to fall in love or truly connect with this city.
-But here are some postcards of things that caught my fancy and top 8 things about Copenhagen/Denmark. 😉
+Also, after reading blog sites like https://lapeira.org/ I was very enthusiastic about what Denmark had to offer me!
+I have only been here for a couple of hours and I am yet to fall in love or truly connect with this city, but then again I have not been able to see much at the moment.
+To get things moving here are some postcards of things that caught my fancy and top 8 things about Copenhagen/Denmark. 😉

 This is my Airbnb in Copenhagen, I’m staying with a Danish couple in a neighborhood called Osterbro and their charming apartment is oozing with hygge.